KSXGitHub/egg-shell/docs/LESSONS.md

 #### Rough Edge: Inconsistent tooling

 Different tools have subtle differences in handling intra-doc links.
-TypeScript TSServer allows documentation of a `public` item to link to a private item.
+TypeScript TSServer allows documentation of an exported or public item to link to a non-exported or private item.
 But a documentation generation tool cannot do that or it would create broken links.

 #### Rough Edge: No doc-only import aliases for a long time